-A water audit can be carried out with the help of one or more of the following techniques depending upon the audit scope and specific requirements.
+A water audit can be carried out with the help of one or more of the following techniques, depending upon the audit scope and specific requirements.

-1. Metering
+1 Metering

 It is possible to monitor hourly, daily, weekly and monthly water usage within buildings which contain water meters.
-Although mains meters cannot identify end-use patterns, with the placement of sub-meters within a building, it is possible to measure individual uses within a building.
+The placement of sub-meters within a building, can also measure individual uses within a building, which cannot be measured by mains meters alone.

-2. Data-logging
+2 Data-logging